gillyware/gatekeeper/docs/usage/permissions.md

     - [Get Verbose Permissions for Model](#get-verbose-permissions-for-model)
 - [Next Steps](#next-steps)

 A permission is the smallest grantable entity.
+You can assign permissions directly to any (configured) model, any role, any feature, and any team.

+By default, created permissions are active and not granted by default.
+'Active' means the permission is actively granting access, and 'not granted by default' means a permission must be explicitly assigned to models, either directly or through another entity directly assigned to the model.

-You can assign permissions directly to any (configured) model, any role, and any team.
-A model’s effective permissions are the union of its direct permissions and those inherited through its roles, its teams, and the roles attached to those teams.
+A model’s effective permissions are the union of its permissions granted by default, direct permissions, and those inherited through its roles, its teams, its features and the roles attached to its teams, excluding the permissions directly denied from the model.
+Keep in mind, a model will effectively have no permissions (granted by default, direct, or inherited) if the model is not using the `HasPermissions` trait.

 Gatekeeper exposes a variety of permission-related methods through its facade and `HasPermissions` trait.
 This section documents each of them with accompanying code examples.